BenWeisz/NanoRender/README.md

 Thank you to **PaulBourke** at [http://paulbourke.net/](http://paulbourke.net/) for the descriptions on how the **[TGA](http://paulbourke.net/dataformats/tga/)** and **[OBJ](http://paulbourke.net/dataformats/obj/)** file formats work.

-Project's current state: **Got basic triangle flat shading working**
+Project's current state: **Got model rendering with triangles.
+Colours are based on how each triangle reflects colour**

-Currently working on using triangle normals to flat shade triangles
+Currently working on z-buffer tutorial
 Wireframe rendering

 ![](out/wireframe.png)